Conscription in South Korea: Grade 1, 2, 3 and 4: those are suitable for military service (현역)

-Grade 4: those are unsuitable for the military service (보충역)
+Grade 4: those are unsuitable for military service

-Art-sports personnel (예술체육요원)
+Art and sports personnel

-Artists and players who have won government accredited competitions are allowed to work as 'Art-Sports personnel (예술체육요원)'.
-After a month of military training, Art-Sports service agents work through their specialties to finish their military services; e.g. in professional sports teams, art galleries, museums or orchestra bands.
-Unlike other service agents who are working at factories, farms, universities, institutes or nursing homes, Art-Sports service agents are allowed to work abroad.
+Artists and players who have won government accredited competitions are allowed to work as 'Art and Sports Personnel'.
+After a month of military training, Art and Sports Service agents work through their specialties to finish their military services; e.g. in professional sports teams, art galleries, museums or orchestra bands.
+Unlike other service agents who are working at factories, farms, universities, institutes or nursing homes, Art and Sports Service agents are allowed to work abroad.

-Former president Park Chung-hee introduced exemptions for athletes in 1973 in an effort to win more medals for the country; some historians believe the athletics also served as a distraction against the government's unpopularity.
+Former president Park Chung Hee introduced exemptions for athletes in 1973 to win more medals for the country; some historians believe this also served as a distraction against the government's unpopularity.
 After winning a gold medal at the 1976 Summer Olympics, wrestler Yang Jung-mo was granted the first exemption.
-In the 1980s, president Chun Doo-hwan promised exemptions to any athlete who won a medal in either the 1986 Asian Games or the 1988 Summer Olympics.
+In the 1980s, president Chun Doo-hwan promised exemptions to any athlete who won a medal of any kind at either the 1986 Asian Games or the 1988 Summer Olympics.

-When South Korea co-hosted the FIFA World Cup in 2002, their national team was guaranteed an exemption if they reached the round of 16; the same promise was made to the national baseball team in 2006 if the team reached semifinals in the World Baseball Classic.
+When South Korea co-hosted the FIFA World Cup in 2002, their national football team was guaranteed an exemption if they reached the round of 16; the same promise was made to the national baseball team in 2006 if they reached the semifinals of the World Baseball Classic.
 Public outrage ensued, and similar exemptions have been rarely granted since.

 Current conscription regulations stipulate that athletes who win medals in the Olympic Games or gold medals in the Asian Games are granted exemptions from military service and are placed in Grade 4.
 They are required to do four weeks of basic military training and engage in sports field for 42 months.
 After that, they are automatically placed on the reserve roster, and are obligated to attend a few days of annual military training for six years.
 In practice, after athletes finish their four weeks of basic military training, they are able to continue their own sports career during the 34 months of duty.